oswaldderiemaecker/ansible-demo/README.md

 }
 ```

-## *If you see thee kind of logs in your databases container you're good to continue* :
+## *If you see these kind of logs in your databases container you're good to continue* :
 ```
-$ docker-compose logs -f database.staging.local
+docker-compose logs -f database.staging.local
                             ...
 database-dev_1       | Setting up python2 (2.7.16-1) ...
 database-dev_1       | Setting up libpython-stdlib:amd64 (2.7.16-1) ...